Stability of solutions of certain extended Ricci flow systems: Ricci flow on warped products

 \subsection{Estimates}

-We wish to understand the asymptotic behavior of $\phi(t)$ and $d\phi(t)$ when $(g(t),\phi(t))$ is a solution of \eqref{eq:wprf}.
-For this, we need the evolution of various geometric quantities under the flow \eqref{eq:wprf}.
-The following evolution equations can be proved in a manner similar to those for \eqref{eq:hrf} with 1-dimensional target, as found in \cite{List2008}.
+We need to understand the evolution of various geometric quantities under the flow \eqref{eq:wprf}.
+The following equations can be proved in a manner similar to those for harmonic-Ricci flow with 1-dimensional target, as found in \cite{List2008}.